amontalenti/streams/index.rst

 Designed for throughput; efficient resource use.

-    * Persists to disk; in-memory serving of recent data
+    * Persists to disk; in-memory for recent data
     * Little to no overhead for new consumers
     * Scalable to 1000's of messages per second